 1. “Losing My Religion” – R.E.M.
 (1991)

-“Losing My Religion” by R.E.M. proved alternative rock, unlike most pop music, didn’t need to follow any formats.
-This was a global hit by a band from Athens, Georgia, U.S.A., who had been the toast of 1980s underground.
+“Losing My Religion“ by R.E.M. proved that alternative rock, unlike most pop music, didn’t need to follow any formats.
+This was a global hit by a band from Athens, Georgia, U.S.A., who had been the toast of the 1980s underground.
 This was a song that lent the spotlight to tortured poetic lyrics and to the mandolin as a lead instrument, not the guitar.
 And, just as importantly, it was a song that instantly resonated with people from all walks of life, from across the world.
 It still does.

 R.E.M. achieved the freedom that all artists in the alternative rock space desired.
-It’s no wonder that Kurt Cobain admitted being envious of the group.
+It’s no wonder that Kurt Cobain admitted to being envious of the group.
 “Losing My Religion” helped R.E.M. sell 30 million copies of their album “Out of Time.”
-But the band did it by their own rules and through their own pace.
+But the band did it by their own rules and at their own pace.

 The undeniable success, creative and commercial, of “Losing My Religion” felt like a victory for the entire alternative-rock community.
 It paved the way for indie-rock, grunge, or even nu-metal to have success.
 The general public’s taste was suddenly open to sounds that didn’t fit a simple formula.
 R.E.M. slowly educated the public, and this was the culmination of their efforts.